-Alphabet is a collection of businesses -- the largest of which is Google.
-It also includes earlier stage technologies that are further afield from our core Google business.
-We report all non-Google businesses collectively as Other Bets.
-Each of our businesses are designed to prosper through strong leaders and independence.
+Alphabet is a collection of businesses - the largest of which is Google - which we report as two segments: Google Services and Google Cloud; we also report all non-Google businesses collectively as Other Bets.
+Alphabet's structure is about helping each of our businesses prosper through strong leaders and independence.